broadinstitute/gatk/README.md

 * bcftools (1.13)
 * tabix (1.13+ds)

-We also include an installation of Python3 (3.6.10) with the following popular packages included:
+We also include an installation of Python3 (3.10.13) with the following popular packages included:
 * numpy
 * scipy
-* tensorflow
+* pytorch
 * pymc3
 * keras
 * scikit-learn